LegionPE/LegionPE-Theta-Base/README.md

 In order to protect server safety, there is an `**credentials**` line in `.gitignore`.
 In the real repo, it stores the credentials as constants, like MySQL connection details, IRC webhook paths, etc. In order to make it work with IDEs, I have created [a stub script](/stubs/creden_tials_stub.php) to replace it.

-The content of this repo is licensed under the GNU General Public License v2.
-The full copy of the license is available [here](/LICENSE).
+The content of this repo is licensed under the GNU Lesser General Public License v3.
+The full copy of the license is available [here](LICENSE).

 This _Base_ "library" has an abstract class `legionpe\theta\BasePlugin`, which is to be extended by implementations of LegionPE-Theta servers.
 If you would like to test this "library", please create your own implementation.